S-erenity/NeuroKey/README.md

 - 2025-9-23 –  Robot Sumo Match Event (discovered potental flaws and problems).
 - 2025-9-25 - Fixed mobility issues on Typo (increase wheel size).
 - 2025-9-26 - Day two of fixing mobility issues.
 - 2025-10-7 - Started working on an autonomus driving mode for Typo.
+Increased motor RPM from 200 to 600.